Aldhanekaa/GoogleBardObsidian/README.md

-# 💬 Google Bard Obsidian
+# 💬 Google Bard Assistant Obsidian

 Bard assistant by Google to help you study and taking notes, and memorise materials easier!
-Thus plugin is totally free unlike ChatGPT, and it can also shows images, and you are able to copy the responses to be moved into your notes!
+It's totally free unlike ChatGPT, and it can also shows images, and you are able to copy the responses to be moved into your notes!

 ## Obtaining Authentication